Longread — 9 Feb 2020

 Having lost her fiancé Leó Popper to illness, De Waard never married.
 After her time in Germany, she lived for several years in L’Étang-la-Ville, near Paris, at the home of Ker-Xavier Roussel, who continued working in the tradition of Gauguin’s Pont Aven school of painting.
 Roussel was married to his friend Edouard Vuillard’s sister Marie.
 Bé first met Roussel in Switzerland in 1916, when on a trip with her mother.26 In March that year Roussel had been commissioned to decorate wall panels for the stairwell of the new Kunstmuseum in Winterthur, Switzerland.
 We know nothing about their first encounter (Roussel did not leave any memoires), but apart from the fact that their personalities clicked, he might well have thought he could use her services as an assistant on his monumental commissions, for which he had to paint many large panels.
 Bé went to live in L’Étang-la-Ville at 5, ruelle de la Coulette.
 She remained there for some 28 years, with a number of short breaks, until Roussel’s death in 1944; ‘her presence always felt, always there’ and yet ‘we know little of her’, says Nicolas Langlois, Roussel’s great-grandson.27 Roussel may have used her as a model for the many allegorical female figures in his paintings, which would make her a muse.
 When she went to live in Paris again after Roussel’s death, she kept in touch with his son Jacques and his family.

-Though Bé never gained a reputation as a painter, this does not mean that her work was not appreciated during her lifetime.
+Though Bé never gained a reputation as a painter, this does not mean that her work was not appreciated during her lifetime (see the Appendix).
 As we have seen (note 4), her good friend Otto Mandl sometimes sold her paintings.

 Although later, in her letters to Polanyi and Duczyńska, she repeatedly dismissed any suggestion of exhibiting her work, regarding only some of it as worthy of public display, she stood behind it wholeheartedly.
 She wrote, ‘There must have been good moments and periods between the wars.
 I found some of my paintings: the gesture was broad, the execution adapted to this, and original, the vision free and pure’.28

 Work by De Waard from the period between the wars that I have seen in private collections is traditional and naturalistic.
 Her motifs are also traditional: flowers, portraits, a still life with pears, a view of a village.
 In some respects it is accomplished, with sweeping brushwork, but the standard is no more than average.
-It does not, for example, attain the level of the group of female artists who studied at the Rijksacademie in Amsterdam in the late 19th century, who became known as the ‘Amsterdamse Joffers’.
+It does not seem, for example, to attain the level of some of the female artists who studied at the Rijksacademie in Amsterdam in the late 19th century, who became known as ‘Amsterdamse Joffers’.
 If we do not judge from a linear modernist perspective, the ‘joffers’ did indeed produce work of remarkable quality.

 The paintings by De Waard shown here are modest and unremarkable in terms of their style, format and genre.
 Her reservations about her work might explain why her ambition was limited.
 But her modest status was probably not only a matter of talent and ambition.
 Like many other women, De Waard suffered the disadvantage of having had no preliminary training in art, and having received only a short period of instruction, in her case from Matisse.
 Historian Siân Reynolds cited the lack of training as one of the general factors explaining the fact that there are so few famous female artists from that period.
 Male immigrant art students in Paris, many of whom had already sketched nudes at life drawing classes, thus had a headstart on women, who were not generally admitted to nude drawing classes outside Paris.
 These men were thus able to try out their own style sooner.
 In this connection, Reynolds also highlighted the male and female role patterns in society at that time.
 She quoted a British female migrant artist, who said, ‘When a male artist marries he acquires a housekeeper, a model, a brush-washer and perhaps a publicity agent.
 When a woman artist marries, with rare exceptions, she perishes as an artist, gradually and perhaps painlessly.’31